Who can apply for a grant from the Fund?

 Would the Fund cover salary or travel expenses?

 Depending on the type of conservation project and the work involved, the Fund will consider covering salary expenses or travel costs for a specific project.
+This would usually be for support staff in developing countries.
 However this can only be as part of the overall grant as officially applied for.
 The Fund will not consider applications for grants which only cover salary or travel expenses.

 Would the Fund cover the costs of study courses or workshops?

-Any such application will be carefully reviewed by the Fund's board on a case by case basis, to ensure that the course or workshop closely addresses the needs of species conservation in line with the aims of the Fund.
+Generally the Fund will not provide a grant to cover any of the costs of a study course.
+In the case of a workshop, any such application will be carefully reviewed by the Fund's board on a case by case basis, to ensure that the workshop closely addresses the needs of species conservation in line with the aims of the Fund.